 \section{Conclusion}

-We introduce Neural-Augmented Kelvinlets, a physics-informed approach for real-time soft tissue deformation modeling that enhances neural network predictions in accuracy, physical consistency, and generalization while maintaining real-time performance.
-We utilize Kelvinlets in two settings: as a residual learning framework to refine predictions beyond an analytical baseline and as a regularization term to enforce physically plausible deformations.
-Large-scale FEM simulations provide a benchmark for evaluating data-driven deformation models, demonstrating that Kelvinlet integration significantly improves performance, particularly in complex multi-grasper scenarios.
-Our GPU-accelerated PyTorch implementation enables real-time inference, making it well-suited for surgical robotics and medical training, while a high-fidelity rendering pipeline ensures realistic soft tissue simulations in real time.
+We present Neural Augmented Kelvinlets, a physics informed framework for real time soft tissue deformation modeling that improves accuracy, physical plausibility, and generalization while preserving real time performance.
+Kelvinlets are incorporated both as a residual correction mechanism and as a regularization prior that enforces physically consistent deformations.
+Extensive FEM simulations demonstrate clear performance gains, particularly in multi grasper scenarios.
+Our GPU accelerated PyTorch implementation enables real time inference and realistic visualization, making the method suitable for surgical robotics and medical training applications.